-- 53. When OSCAR receives an appeal against the findings and/or penalty imposed by a Fitness to Practise Panel the Case Manager checks whether: - the appeal has identified the grounds on which it has been made - the grounds are consistent with regulation 52 above - the grounds are supported by relevant evidence
+- 54. When OSCAR receives an appeal against the findings and/or penalty imposed by a Fitness to Practise Panel the Case Manager checks whether: - the appeal has identified the grounds on which it has been made - the grounds are consistent with regulation 53 above - the grounds are supported by relevant evidence

-OSCAR will normally complete these checks within 5 University working days of receipt of the appeal.
+OSCAR will normally complete these checks within five University working days of receipt of the completed appeal.

-- 54. The Case Manager consults with a second Case Manager and if at least one agrees that the appeal meets the requirements set out in regulation 52 above a Fitness to Practise Appeal Panel will be convened. - 55.
-Where both of the Case Managers consider that the appeal does not meet any of the requirements set out in regulation 52 above the appeal will be dismissed and the Case Manager will write to the student explaining the grounds for the dismissal and that this communication constitutes a Completion of Procedures letter. - 56.
-Where new evidence is raised, further investigations may need to be carried out which may require the appeal to be delayed pending the outcome of these investigations and to give the student an opportunity to consider any new information obtained. - 57.
-If at any stage evidence put forward to support the appeal can be shown to have been dishonestly acquired or is itself dishonest, the appeal will be dismissed and the evidence submitted to the University's disciplinary procedures as specified in the Student disciplinary regulations, where applicable. - 58.
+- 55. The Case Manager consults with a second Case Manager and if at least one agrees that the appeal meets the requirements set out in regulation 53 above a Fitness to Practise Appeal Panel will be convened. - 56.
+Where both of the Case Managers consider that the appeal does not meet any of the requirements set out in regulation 53 above the appeal will be dismissed and the Case Manager will write to the student explaining the grounds for the dismissal and that this communication constitutes a Completion of Procedures letter. - 57.
+Where new evidence is raised, further investigations may need to be carried out which may require the appeal to be delayed pending the outcome of these investigations and to give the student an opportunity to consider any new information obtained. - 58.
+If at any stage evidence put forward to support the appeal can be shown to have been dishonestly acquired or is itself dishonest, the appeal will be closed and the evidence submitted to the University's disciplinary procedures as specified in the Student disciplinary regulations, where applicable.
+The same approach will be taken if it can be shown that the student has tried to mislead the University about their case. - 59.
 Where OSCAR has requested the student to provide additional information and the student fails to do so within 10 University working days of the request being sent to the student's University email address, the student will be sent a further reminder and warned that their appeal will be closed if a response is not received within a further calendar month.